blaubachn/transcriber/README.md

 ## Purpose

-This audio transcriber built on IBM's [watson speech to text](https://www.ibm.com/watson/services/speech-to-text/) service automatically transcribes audio files added to a specified folder
+This audio transcriber is a daemon built on IBM's [watson speech to text](https://www.ibm.com/watson/services/speech-to-text/) service automatically transcribes audio files added to a specified folder.
+It has only a command line interface.

 ## Notices